strdr4605/tum-web-lab2/LAB4.md

 ## Dev requirements

+- The POC should be done during lab class.
 - The POC with CSS framework should be deployed live, for the customer to test it.

 ## Links